shanep-capstone/cs481-s21-team_2/README.md

 2. **Delivery**: adding a feature to know the delivery time per items and the minimum stock level they need, it will generate an alert or pit on the report on command 4 what items need to be reorder.

 3. **Enter** what items and how much items you used on a time period ( weekly, monthly) the a report will tell when you will be below you security stock level and when to reorder according to the delivery time.

-    _Task: Implement reporting features_
+Implement reporting features

  4. **Improve visibility**: To make planning and forecasting easier for managers, visibility allows users to increase the accuracy of handling their products.

 5. **Build the Login page** with authentication for  the web: For security of login, it can be used a platform like a firebase supports a backend as a service.